 If an employee is absent due to illness or for any of the reasons listed above, the employee should call his or her supervisor in accordance with the department's call-in procedure.
 Medical or dental appointments should be scheduled in advance (if possible) and scheduled for times that cause the least disruption to the daily work schedule.
 Supervisors may ask that requests for sick leave pay be reasonably documented with a doctor's statement.

 Employees on leave for medical reasons must keep their supervisors informed of their leave status and expected return to work date.
 Medical certification may be periodically required. (also see Family Medical Leave Act).

-Hourly employees should record sick leave through Time Clock.
-The system will automatically deduct the time accordingly.
+Non-exempt (hourly) employees should record sick leave through Time Clock Plus.

-Salaried employees should record days of sick leave through the Banner Self Service leave report every month.
-Failure to record sick days each month may negatively impact an employee's leave accruals and may subject the employee to disciplinary action.
+Exempt (salaried) employees are required to record days of sick leave through Banner Self Service leave reporting every month.
+Failure to record sick days each month may negatively impact an employee's leave accruals and is subject to disciplinary action.

 Sick leave will not be advanced.